WilliamRen/awesome-stars/README.md

 ## Python

+* [django-modeldict](https://github.com/YPlan/django-modeldict) - Stores a model as a dictionary
+* [durabledict](https://github.com/disqus/durabledict) - Dictionary-style access to different types of models.
+* [Tcp-DNS-proxy](https://github.com/henices/Tcp-DNS-proxy) - A TCP dns proxy which can get the RIGHT ip address
+* [debinterface](https://github.com/dggreenbaum/debinterface) - A simple Python library for dealing with the /etc/network/interfaces file in most Debian based distributions.
+* [tower-cli](https://github.com/ansible/tower-cli) - Command line tool and client library for Ansible Tower's REST API
+* [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
+Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
+* [epaper_clock](https://github.com/emptyhua/epaper_clock) - make a clock with raspberry pi and e-paper screen
+* [w1thermsensor](https://github.com/timofurrer/w1thermsensor) - A Python package and CLI tool to work with w1 temperature sensors like DS1822, DS18S20 & DS18B20 on the Raspbery Pi, Beagle Bone and other devices.
+* [python-gpiozero](https://github.com/RPi-Distro/python-gpiozero) - A simple interface to everyday GPIO components used with Raspberry Pi
+* [cupp](https://github.com/Mebus/cupp) - Common User Passwords Profiler (CUPP)
 * [WeixinBot](https://github.com/Urinx/WeixinBot) - 网页版微信API，包含终端版微信及微信机器人
 * [wxBot](https://github.com/liuwons/wxBot) - Python网页微信API
 * [pyfiglet](https://github.com/pwaller/pyfiglet) - An implementation of figlet written in python